zetxqx/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

 - ....
 saturationDetector:
   ...
+data:
+  ...
 featureGates:
   ...
 ```

 The first two lines of the configuration are constant and must appear as is.

+The `featureGates` section allows the enablement of experimental features of the IGW.
+This section is
+described in more detail in the section [Feature Gates](#feature-gates)

-The plugins section defines the set of plugins that will be instantiated and their parameters.
+The `plugins` section defines the set of plugins that will be instantiated and their parameters.
 This section is described in more detail in the section [Configuring Plugins via text](#configuring-plugins-via-text)

-The schedulingProfiles section defines the set of scheduling profiles that can be used in scheduling
+The `schedulingProfiles` section defines the set of scheduling profiles that can be used in scheduling
 requests to pods.
 This section is described in more detail in the section [Configuring Plugins via YAML](#configuring-plugins-via-yaml)

-The saturationDetector section configures the saturation detector, which is used to determine if special
+The `saturationDetector` section configures the saturation detector, which is used to determine if special
 action needs to eb taken due to the system being overloaded or saturated.
 This section is described in more detail in the section [Saturation Detector configuration](#saturation-detector-configuration)

-The featureGates sections allows the enablement of experimental features of the IGW.
-This section is
+The `data` section configures the data layer, which is used to gather information (such as metrics) used in making scheduling
-described in more detail in the section [Feature Gates](#feature-gates)
+decisions.
+This section is described in more detail in the section [Data Layer configuration](#data-layer-configuration)

 ## Configuring Plugins via YAML